Byzantine Greek Reading Group

-A paper by Rebecca Lobel, Monash University for the Early Modern Circle at 6:15 on Monday 15 May in the North Theatre, first floor, Old Arts.
+A paper by Dianne Hall, Victoria University, for the Early Modern Circle at 6:15 on Monday 19 June in the North Theatre, first floor, Old Arts.

 Staff are responsible for graduate coursework admissions and can help you choose subjects to constitute a major in these areas of study.
 See the Undergraduate and Graduate Coursework web pages for details of available courses and areas of study.

 Jaynie Anderson (Culture and Communication)